slicebox/slicebox/README.md

 Slicebox stores and communicates sensitive data.
 In particular, hospital installations will manage datasets containing patient information and when requesting and adding datasets, this information will be transported over the network.
 * Make sure the DICOM directory `slicebox.dicom-files.path` where datasets are stored is not accessible to third party users
 * Make sure the database `slicebox.database.path` is not accessible to third party users
-* Make sure the configuration file `slicebox.conf` is not accessible to third party users
+* Make sure the configuration file `slicebox.conf` is not accessible to third party users.
+The superuser and keystore passwords are specified in cleartext in this file.
 * Use SSL encryption.
 If not, datasets, usernames and passwords and other sensitive information can be intercepted without you noticing.
 If using SSL, be sure to protect the keystore.
 * When sending and receiving images from a slicebox instance on the Internet, a third party may intercept transmissions.
 Always use SSL when communicating over the Internet.
 * Usernames and passwords are sent in cleartext over the network when logging in; again, use SSL.
 Passwords are stored on the server as salted hashcodes.
 In other words, slicebox does not store cleartext passwords.